vanessapolliard/hiv-incidence-linear-regression/README.md

 Data
 ======================
 The data for this case study are in `./data`.
-There are training and testing data sets.
+Although there are both training and testing data sets, the testing data set will only be utilized to evaluate your performance.
+In other words, ou should use cross-validation on the training data set to identify potential models, then score those models on the test data.

-You will create scores on the test data only to evaluate your performance.
-You will output your predictions in the format specified in `data/median_benchmark.csv`.
+In order to score your model, you will need to output your predictions in the format specified in `data/median_benchmark.csv`.
 Then you can submit your solution for evaluation using the command: